akpatell/Pokedex/README.md

 ## Transformation Process
 ### Table 1: Pokedex
 <p>For this table, we utilized pokemon.csv and df_pokemon.csv.
-To start off, we loaded the data from pokemon.csv into a Pandas dataframe.
+To start off, the data is extracted from pokemon.csv into a Pandas dataframe.
 Because the original datasource had extra columns from what was needed for the database, only the necessary columns were pulled.</p>

 <p>After analyzing the data, the following issues were identified:</p>